Reptarsrage/PokemonGenerator/README.md

 * We can get a set of all moves that a pokemon can learn be summing up the moves that it can learn from `HM`'s, `TM`'s, Breeding and leveling up.
 * We want to choose on average of 3 attack moves that do damage, and one special move which alters stats for each pokemon.
-  This makes each individual move choice easier because it cuts the total move possiblities in half.
+  This makes each individual move choice easier because it cuts the total move possibilities in half.
 * We do not want to see the same move used everywhere, so we can go ahead and prune moves already chosen by pokemon in the current team.
   We can also limit the `TM`'s available to a team so that, like in the game, a pokemon that consumes a `TM` to learn a move makes it so no other pokemon can use that `TM`. (not completely realistic, as some TMs can be purchased or found multiple times, but close enough)
-* With the ramaining moves to choose from, we can assign a probability value to each move.
+* With the remaining moves to choose from, we can assign a probability value to each move.
 The higher this value is compared to all of the other moves, the more likely this move is to be chosen.
 * We Consider the following when assigning probabilities:
   1. The damage type of the move matches the pokemon's damage type